 Wheelbarrows make everything easier for the gardener.
 They are ideal for carrying soil, firewood and mulch.
 Many people also find them to be useful when carrying tools around the yard.
 For heavy loads, you’ll want to invest in a steel bin wheelbarrow over a poly.

 In addition, a two-wheel model is perfect for stability on heavy loads.
 If you want to treat your loved one to an extra special gift, upgrade the wheelbarrow to a model with never-flat tires.

-There are more options of garden gloves than you could even imagine.
+There are more options for garden gloves than you could even imagine.
 From varying designs to lengths, there is sure to be something that will suit your loved one.